A GREAT Architecture for Edge-Based Graph Problems Like TSP: Experiments: Learning to Solve Non-Euclidean Routing Problems

+For our experiments, we built end-to-end RL frameworks for the TSP, CVRP and OP.
+Our framework follows the encoder-decoder approach (where GREAT serves as the encoder and the multi-pointer network adapted from \cite{jin2023pointerformer} as the decoder).
+We train our models to incrementally build solution tours by adding one node at a time to a partial solution.

-We note that we can apply GREAT to extensions of the TSP such as the CVRP or OP even though capacities and prizes are node-level features.
+We point out that we can apply GREAT (which is purely edge-based) to extensions of the TSP such as the CVRP or OP even though capacities and prizes are node-level features.
 This is because we can easily transform them into edge features.
 Consider CVRP where a node $j$ has a demand $c_j$.
 We can simply add demand $c_j$ to all edges $e_{i,j}$ in the graph.
 This is because we know that if we have an edge $e_{i, j}$ in the tour, we will visit node $j$ in the next step and therefore need a free capacity in our vehicle big enough to serve the demand of node $j$ which is $c_j$.
 An analogous extension works for OP.